bluedevil2k/Jiffy/README.md

        // Will trigger this function
        public class UserSessionController
        {
           public static ServiceResponse login(ServiceRequest input){}
        }

+       // Additionally, you can choose to make the controller methods synchronous or asynchronous - everything is handled automatically

+       // synchronous
+       public static ServiceResponse doSomething(ServiceRequest input){}

+       // asynchronous
+       public static FutureTask<ServiceResponse> doSomethingTimeConsuming(final ServiceRequest input)

 The Objects ServiceRequest and ServiceResponse contain all the request attributes you need to parse the request and the response contains all the attributes needed for a response.

     String username = input.req.getParameter("username");
     String password = input.req.getParameter("password");

+Then, at the end of your method, you can return the proper response type, either a HttpResponse, AjaxResponse, or NoResponse.
+The server will handle everything for you from that point.

     HttpResponse response = new HttpResponse();
     response.forwardTo = "index.jsp";
 	return response;

-There are 3 Response objects to choose from - HttpResponse, AjaxResponse, or NoResponse.
+    AjaxResponse response = new AjaxResponse();
+    response.ajax = new JSONObject(myObject);
+    return response;

 Security on Controllers and JSP's
 -------